SSD vs HDD: Which is better?

 Are SSDs more reliable than HDDs?

 An unsung benefit of an SSD over an HDD is the SSD’s resilience.
 Assuming you were to drop your computer, an SSD is less likely to be damaged than an HDD.
-This is because a number of components can easily be irreparably damaged by the shock of a fall:
+This is because a number of HDD components can be irreparably damaged by the shock of a fall:

 • The spinning disk can shatter or crack, making data recovery impossible.